Ultra wide angle lens: Use of filters

-Characteristics
+For some ultra-wide angle lenses, such as the Zeiss Hologon and the Goerz Hypergon, natural vignetting (radial darkening due to the cos^{4} law) may require a center-graduated filter for even exposure.
+Many ultra-wide lenses have visibly bulbous front elements, which may make it challenging to attach a conventional flat filter to the lens front; in those cases, the lens may have provisions to attach a filter to the rear, or may have a built-in filter turret.

+Perspective

-How focal length affects perspective: 18 mm (ultra wide-angle), 34 mm (wide-angle), and 55 mm (normal lens) at identical field size achieved by different camera-subject distances.
+How focal length affects perspective: 18 mm (ultra-wide angle), 34 mm (wide-angle), and 55 mm (normal lens) at identical field size achieved by different camera-subject distances.
 Notice that the shorter the focal length and the wider the angle of view, perspective distortion and size differences change.

 Longer lenses magnify the subject more, apparently compressing distance and (when focused on the foreground) blurring the background.
 Wider lenses tend to magnify distance between objects.

 Another result of using a wide-angle lens is a greater apparent perspective distortion when the camera is not aligned perpendicularly to the subject: parallel lines converge at the same rate as with a normal lens, but converge more due to the wider total field.
 For example, buildings appear to be falling backwards much more severely when the camera is pointed upward from ground level than they would if photographed with a normal lens at the same distance from the subject, because more of the subject building is visible in the wide-angle shot.

 Because different lenses generally require a different camera–subject distance to preserve the size of a subject, changing the angle of view can indirectly distort perspective, changing the apparent relative size of the subject and foreground.